-If you are planning on getting an intermodal shipping container to transport your cargo around the world, it is important that you understand their weight limits.
-When it comes to the various modes of transport that you might be using, they may each have their own rules and regulations surrounding the weight limit.
+If you are planning on getting an intermodal container to transport your cargo around the world, it is important that you understand their weight limits.
+When it comes to the various modes of transport that you might be using, they may each have their own rules and regulations surrounding maximum loads.

 In addition to this, each country has its own laws regarding weight limits, which must also be adhered to.

-Intermodal shipping containers are a cost-effective and secure method of moving cargo around the world.
-They have been designed so that they are flexible and can be moved from one mode of transport to another quickly, and without the need for unpacking it.
+Intermodal shipping units are a cost-effective and secure method of moving cargo around the world.
+They have been designed so that they are flexible and can be moved from one mode of transport to another quickly, and without the need for unpacking its contents.
 This means that they not only need to be regulated, but they also need to be suitable for use on all of the different modes of transport.

-And weight is a big issue for some of them…
+And heaviness is a big issue for some of them…

-There are several restrictions that are placed on the weight of a shipping container.
+There are several restrictions that are placed on the maximum load of your unit.
 When you are looking at transporting goods, there are several things that you should consider, including:

 - The modes of transport that you are planning on using

-- The maximum load weight of the shipping container itself
+- The maximum tonnage of the shipping container itself

 - Any local laws